 That’s why Northwest Center Kids plans to launch EPIC (Expanding, Play, Interaction and Communication), a program that will support children with autism or social communication delays to better engage with parents, peers and the community, while also helping ensure that signs of autism are recognized as early as possible.

-“Early detection and intervention are vital to the long-term development and success of children with autism,” says Laura Kneedler, Vice President of Education & Therapy Services.
+“Early detection and supports are vital to the long-term development and success of children with autism,” says Laura Kneedler, Vice President of Education & Therapy Services.

 “With EPIC, we’ll be able to provide a wider variety of services,” says Special Educator Shannon Clark, “even if families are on a waitlist for a diagnosis.”